The Importance Of Hedgerows For Biodiversity And Bees

 A study revealed that more than 200 insects and mites live on hawthorns.
 Now you understand why your birds are spending so much time in these bushes: abundance of food!.

-Honey bees, bumble bees and bees of the Osmia and Andrena family also feed on hawthorns.
+Honey bees, bumble bees and bees of the Osmia (mason bee) and Andrena (mining bee) genera also feed on hawthorns.
 The hawthorns flower from May to June.

 Another possibility is holly, Ilex aquifolium, a beautiful and native evergreen tree.
 I have a soft spot for holly.
-They are one of the foodplants for our holly blue, the flowers are important for bees and the bees take care of the pollination of flowers.
+They are one of the foodplants for our holly blue butterfly, the flowers are important for bees and the bees take care of the pollination of flowers.

 The berries that grow on the female plants are an important food for thrushes.
 Osmia and Andrena bees are also regular visitors of the flowers, in addition to bumble bees and honey bees.
 If you want berries, please make sure you have a male plant nearby.
 They flower from May to June.